Myriad: In East Asian languages

+In old Turkic

 A similar term is the Old Turkic word tümän, whose variant forms remain in use for "ten thousand" among modern Mongolian, Turkish.
-According to Sir Gerard Clauson (1891–1974), it was likely borrowed from Tokharian, which may have been borrowed in turn from Old Chinese.
+According to Sir Gerard Clauson (1891–1974), it was likely borrowed from Tokharian tmān, which may have been borrowed in turn from Old Chinese tman 萬 > wan.

+In Hebrew

+In Hebrew the word רבבה (pronounced "revava") means 10,000, and is the highest number represented in Hebrew.
+Its sources go back to biblical times.